kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 #### Changed Field Filters

 We currently use the `Node.Status.Addresses` and `PodCIDRs` fields to trigger updates in the route reconciliation mechanism.
 However, relying solely on these fields may be insufficient, potentially causing missed route reconciliations when updates are necessary.
-This depends on the specific cloud-provider implementations.
+This depends on the specific cloud-controller-manager implementations.
 Using these fields works for the CCM maintained by the authors, but we do not know the details of other providers.

 This is mitigated by a feature gate, which allows other cloud providers to test it and provide feedback on the fields.